 Please note that password hashing is often wrongly referred to as "password encryption".
 Hashing is a more appropriate term since encryption is something that is supposed to be easily reversible.

-This is an implementation of a modern password hashing algorithm, based on the Blowfish block cipher, provided via the crypt(3) and a reentrant interface.
-It is compatible with bcrypt (version 2a) by Niels Provos and David Mazieres, as used in OpenBSD.
-A paper on the algorithm that explains its design decisions is available here.
+This is an implementation of bcrypt, a password hashing method based on the Blowfish block cipher, provided via the crypt(3) and a reentrant interface.
+It is fully compatible with OpenBSD bcrypt for prefix $2b$. bcrypt was originally designed and implemented by Niels Provos and David Mazieres.
+A paper on the algorithm that explains the design decisions is available here.

 The most important property of bcrypt (and thus crypt_blowfish) is that it is adaptable to future processor performance improvements, allowing you to arbitrarily increase the processing cost of checking a password while still maintaining compatibility with your older password hashes.
 Already now bcrypt hashes you would use are several orders of magnitude stronger than traditional Unix DES-based or FreeBSD-style MD5-based hashes.